Fun Spring Break Ideas In Lexington Kentucky

 This sanctuary offers more than 600 species of plants and animals besides the history of the establishment itself.
 The original nature preserve was created on just 256 acres in 1977 eventually expanding to 734 acres.

-The Waveland Historic Site is situated on ten acres and comprised of a mansion, an ice-house, a barn, and a smokehouse.
+The Waveland Historic Site is situated on ten acres and comprises a mansion, an ice-house, a barn, and a smokehouse.

 The mansion’s architectural features include large white beams in the front of the house and high ceilings.
 The estate was purchased in 1956 by the Commonwealth of Kentucky for the University of Kentucky College of Agriculture as an experimental farm, before becoming a museum in 1957.